Assistant Managing Editor

 Tennessee native Julien Baker has been gaining notoriety for her somber, honest songs since her debut album “Sprained Ankle.”
 She is the epitome of a singer/songwriter, often relying solely on her voice and either just a guitar or piano for her arrangements.

-There are, however, moments when her music displays depth and ambience.
+There are, however, moments when her music displays depth and ambiance.

 Baker’s lyrics approach hard subjects such as substance abuse, depression, struggles with religious faith and relationships with loved ones.
 With a careless writer, these topics can come off as overly-sentimental, but Baker approaches her lyrics with an honesty that avoids a woe-is-me attitude.
 Being that she was an English major before making music a full-time gig, it is no surprise that her lyrics are stamped with a literary quality.